- Code LAWS4301

 - encourage, promote and validate student aspirations to promote access to justice and equality before the law specifically in relation to disadvantaged people and communities.

-- encourage students to critically consider the effect of the law and its ability to deliver and or facilitate justice in a developing country transitioning to democracy.
+- encourage students to critically consider the effect of the law and its ability to deliver and or facilitate justice in a developing country.

 Upon successful completion, students will have the knowledge and skills to:

-- describe and critique how advanced knowledge and skills acquired through the study of law can be applied in community legal education to promote access to justice
+- describe and critique how advanced knowledge and skills acquired through the study of law can be applied to support law & development

 - reflect on the operation of law in different global contexts

-- apply a reflective and ethical approach in teaching CLE skills to culturally diverse audiences
+- apply a reflective and ethical approach in researching law in culturally diverse situations

 - recognise and use culturally sensitive and appropriate communication

-- describe and distinguish a variety of justice issues with respect to law in Myanmar, and to critically analyse entrenched issues of injustice in the Myanmar legal system,
+- describe and distinguish a variety of justice issues with respect to law in developing countries

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.